Anne Frank’s secret ‘dirty jokes’ discovered

 Dated September 28, 1942, the hidden entry begins: “I’ll use this spoiled page to write down ‘dirty’ jokes.”
 What follows is a charming selection of risqué gags, possibly overheard from her companions.

 One describes a husband discovering a naked man hiding in the wardrobe of his marital bedroom: “Believe it or not, I’m waiting for the tram,” says the man.
+Another goes: “Do you know why the German Wehrmacht girls are in Holland?
+As mattresses for the soldiers.”

 That is in spite of the increasingly evident health benefits of keeping a diary.
 Research suggests it can help fight anxiety and depression; sharpen memory function; and can even boost your immune system.